 Misclassification of employees is the (often illegal) practice of categorizing the workers as independent contractors, rather than registered company employees.

 This practice enables employers to cut back the costs for their employees.
-On the other hand, misclassified workers are underpaid and left without critical employee benefits and protections they are entitled to by labor laws.
+On the other hand, misclassified workers are underpaid and left without critical employee benefits, healthcare, and protections they are entitled to by labor laws.

-Therefore, employee misclassification most often results in some type of tax evasion.
+Therefore, when a company misclassifies an employee it most often results in some type of tax evasion.

 To fully understand the motive behind (intentional) worker misclassification, it’s useful to know the difference between employment taxes businesses need to pay, and duties related to hiring independent contractors.